notAro14/next-ts-starter/README.md

 # Next Starter Code

-Bootstrap a fullStack Nextjs app with this starter code
+Bootstrap a fullstack Nextjs app with this starter code

 ---